saverio-sevilla/mini-regex/README.md

 - \(reserved_character) -> will treat the reserved character as a literal to match

 ### Modifiers
+The modifiers can effectively call the regex() function with the "begin" or "end" mode without having to specify it in the function call.
 - ^ causes the regex function to match the pattern to the beginning of a string (ex: "^ab")
 - $ causes the regex function to match to the end of the string (ex: "abc$")